 After the Zoku Quick Pop Maker is ready, put your design on this spatula and smash it on the side of the popsicle mold.
 The fruit should freeze to the side.
 This is hard.
 The fruit can’t be too thick otherwise when you pull out the spatula, it will knock the fruit off.
 And sometimes it just doesn’t stick.

 Insert the popsicle stick and pour in the juice.
-Pour half way, freeze and then pour in another color, if you like.
-If you do this, you must be so careful not to get anything on the sides so that there’s no spots of orange in the red and vice versa.
+Pour halfway, freeze and then pour in another color, if you like.
+If you do this, you must be so careful not to get anything on the sides so that there are no spots of orange in the red and vice versa.
 It’s really difficult.